NOTICE!

 Sonic keeps up with Arthur as the sun sets on the island, and their sword clashes get predictably over-the-top.

 Not much worth pointing out other than every line having been either removed or replaced.
-And Sonic calling Arthur “Sleepy Hollow”.
-The theme here is “Devil You Know” from Autumn of the Seraphs.
+The theme here is “Devil You Know” from Autumn of the Seraphs (other than lyrically fitting the context, it’s quite possibly the band’s catchiest song, and it carries a tonal finality like “It Has Come to This” so you feel like everything’s been building up to this.)

 Arthur says Sonic can’t defeat him because he’s immortal, and thank the lord Jeebus we never have to hear that again.
-We do have to see Sonic arranging the sacred swords around him without ever being told, though.
-He’s apparently pissed to find Arthur’s scabbard left after he dissolves, and later, Merlina reveals to him and the three Knights that Arthur was merely an illusion, and that she’ll undo her grandfather’s “greatest mistake” before converting Avalon into the Dark Hollow.
+We do have to see Sonic arranging the sacred swords around him without ever being told to, though.
+He’s apparently pissed to find Arthur’s scabbard left after he dissolves, and later, Merlina reveals to him and the three Knights that Arthur was merely an illusion, as well as that she’ll undo her grandfather’s “greatest mistake” before converting Avalon into the Dark Hollow.

 Stage 7: Knight’s Passage